Kahn Consulting, Inc.

 Microsoft TEAMS, Chats, Recordings, SharePoint, Yammer, Email / Exchange

 For most organizations, managing unstructured or semi-structured electronic data is challenging and time-consuming.
-Office 365 and Google provide organizations with features and functionality to better manage their information from a security, privacy, litigation discovery, access, and records retention standpoint, among other things.
-Getting it set up right will be hugely valuable during normal business times, as well as, when litigation strikes.
+MS365 and Google provide organizations with features and functionality to better manage their information from a security, privacy, litigation discovery, access, and records retention standpoint, among other things.
+Getting it set up right will be hugely valuable during normal business times, as well as when litigation strikes.
 Also, getting policies and rules established upfront will help make the migration process more manageable and valuable.
-Kahn’s Office 365 and Google Workspace Advisory Services will assist your organization in bridging the gap between technology capabilities and business, governance and compliance needs and requirements.
+Kahn’s Office 365 and Google Workspace Advisory Services will assist your organization in bridging the gap between technology capabilities and business, governance, and compliance needs and requirements.

 RECORD RETENTION SCHEDULES CAN REDUCE PRIVACY RISK, STORAGE FOOTPRINT AND COST

 Today, not one size fits all when it comes to Record Retention Schedules.
-At Kahn we offer several different types of Record Retention Schedule ranging from "off-the-shelf" that requires limited involvement from the organization to Record Retention Schedules will include inventory level record detail such as storage location, media type, privacy, & security classification.
-Schedules information the organization on what Records to retain and for how long but the real value comes from knowing what information is not a record and allows the organization to apply non-record retention rules.
-We strive to provide the right schedule based on business need and goals.
+At Kahn, we offer several different types of Record Retention Schedules ranging from "off-the-shelf" that requires limited involvement from the organization to Record Retention Schedules will include inventory level record detail such as storage location, media type, privacy, & security classification.
+Schedules information for the organization on what Records to retain and for how long, but the real value comes from knowing what information is not a record and allows the organization to apply non-record retention rules.
+We strive to provide the right schedule based on business needs and goals.

 FACTS & FIGURES